What Is SSL and How Does It Protect My Website?

 The client receives the SSL certificate and proceeds to verify the authenticity of the server.
 It does so by comparing the Certificate Authority on the SSL against the trusted Root CA located in the client’s key store.

-In addition, the web browser will check the Common Name field on the SSL certificate and make sure that it matches with the domain name it is currently visiting.
+In addition, the web browser will check the Common Name field on the SSL certificate and make sure that it matches the domain name it is currently visiting.

 The web browser verifies that the SSL certificate is valid and can be trusted.